-Canon 200D versus Nikon D7000
+Canon 200D vs Nikon D7000

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2010.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D7000 are two digital cameras that were announced, respectively, in June 2017 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (22 percent) than the Canon 200D.
 Moreover, the D7000 is substantially heavier (72 percent) than the 200D.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (200D) and the Nikon Lens Catalog (D7000).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |4.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449|